-- For three consecutive payment dates, the dynamic net loss ratio exceeds: (i) 0.30%, if the weighted-average seasoning is less than 12 months (inclusive); (ii) 0.75%, if the weighted-average seasoning is between 12 (exclusive) and 22 months (inclusive); (iii) 2%, if the weighted-average seasoning is between 22 months (exclusive) and 34 months (inclusive); or (iv) if the weighted-average seasoning is greater than 34 months, the condition does not apply. - The cumulative net loss ratio exceeds: (i) 0.8%, during the first five months (inclusive) from the closing date; (ii) 1.8% between the sixth (inclusive) and 11th (inclusive) months from closing; or (iii) 4% after the 12th month from closing. - If the late delinquency ratio exceeds 1.30% on any payment date.
+- For three consecutive payment dates, the dynamic net loss ratio exceeds: (i) 0.30%, if the weighted-average seasoning is less than 12 months (inclusive); (ii) 0.75%, if the weighted-average seasoning is between 12 (exclusive) and 22 months (inclusive); (iii) 2%, if the weighted-average seasoning is between 22 months (exclusive) and 34 months (inclusive) or (iv) if the weighted-average seasoning is greater than 34 months, the condition does not apply. - The 12-month-average dynamic net loss ratio exceeds: (i) 0.5%, during the first twelve months (inclusive) from the closing date; (ii) 0.8% between the 13th (inclusive) and 24th (inclusive) months from closing; or (iii) 1.2% after the 24th month from closing. - If the late delinquency ratio exceeds 1.3% on any payment date. - · The originator becomes insolvent. - · A servicer replacement event occurs. - The cash reserve falls below its required amount for two consecutive payment dates.

-Considering that the transaction could continue to revolve for an additional two payment dates, from the time when the cash reserve falls below the required level, we have assessed the potential impact of a cash reserve below the required level, at the start of amortization in our cash flow analysis.
+Considering that the transaction could continue to revolve for an additional payment date, from the time when the cash reserve falls below the floor level, we have assessed the potential impact of a cash reserve below the floor, at the start of amortization in our cash flow analysis.
 We also observed a reduction in the overall liquidity coverage from the cash reserve due to an overall rise in costs and embedded this consideration in our overall assessment.